giandagostino/Union-Army-Data-Project/README.md

 I compiled all of these records into a single dataset (`all`) by each recruit's unique `recidnum`.

 ## Cleaning and Cohorts
 The 39,339 soldiers were separated into into two cohorts, `tb` and `ntb`.
-Recruits were put in the `tb` bucket ifif any of the substrings "`[tuber]`", "`[consump]`", or "`[phth]`" appeared anywhere in their records.
+Recruits were put in the `tb` bucket if any of the substrings "`[tuber]`", "`[consump]`", or "`[phth]`" appeared anywhere in their records.
 Tuberculosis, consumption, and phthisis were all common ways of referring to TB during this time.

 <table>